-- Lack of local services that specifically focus on service delivery for this group across all ages. - Mainstream services often do not have the specific skill set, confidence or knowledge to work with this group. - Administration / intake processes can create a barrier or cause a traumatic experience hindering access e.g., male, or female options only on forms. - Nursing staff are often "too scared to ask the questions" limiting appropriate referral and service options for clients. - Access to web-based support required phone, phone credit and access to data/WIFI this can be a barrier for some people, particularly young people.
-All support offered via phone/internet including groups - however access to suitable devices, data etc may be a barrier for some participants as public WIFIs at cafes are now closed due to COVID. - There are a range of issues that contribute to the health needs of LGBTIQAP+ young people and children in the Gold Coast LGA. - Issues and topics of concern include: - health education - specialist Medical Care (access and costs) - lack of referral pathways - cultural competencies within Health and Mental Health Services - access/Location/Transport options to health facilities (also the risk and safety associated with this especially for the Trans community) - access to support services for Families of LGBTIQAP+ young people/children - Increase in ASD Diagnosis for those accessing low level support services (skill level and expertise is needed in this area along with other barriers associated with things like legal name & gender changes.
+- Lack of local services that specifically focus on service delivery for this group across all ages. - Mainstream services often do not have the specific skill set, confidence or knowledge to work with this group.

+- Administration / intake processes can create a barrier or cause a traumatic experience hindering access e.g., male, or female options only on forms. - Nursing staff are often "too scared to ask the questions" limiting appropriate referral and service options for clients. - Access to web-based support required phone, phone credit and access to data/WIFI this can be a barrier for some people, particularly young people.
+All support offered via phone/internet including groups however access to suitable devices, data etc. may be a barrier for some participants as public WIFIs at cafes are now closed due to COVID. - There are a range of issues that contribute to the health needs of LGBTIQAP+ young people and children in the Gold Coast: - health education, - o specialist medical Care (access and costs), - lack of referral pathways, - o cultural competencies within health and mental health services, - o access/location/transport options to health facilities (also the risk and safety associated with this especially for the trans community), - o access to support services for Families of LGBTIQAP+ young people/children, and - increase in ASD Diagnosis for those accessing low level support services (skill level and expertise is needed in this area along with other barriers associated with things like legal name & gender changes.